How to run better comes down to using leverage. What a waste of time to worry about how you are going to perform.

 Runners are usually concerned that they are not doing enough.
 A day off usually is what you need when you are over thinking similar thoughts.

-You can’t fool me and I would be lying to you if I got caught up in this in the past too but to get better at anything you have to accept your faults, admit them and drive on.
+Furthermore, to get better at anything you have to accept your faults, admit them and drive on.

 Results come when the body is recovered from the stress you put on it from all those countless miles and workouts.